fabrisodotps1/M365PSProfile/README.md

 If you have already a PowerShell Profile you need to add at least one line to your PowerShell Profile

+> Note: It does not work in VSCode on Purpose.

 ```pwsh
 Import-Module -Name M365PSProfile